 Get ready to help keep the office running!
 Medical assistants cover a range of duties, such as greeting patients, answering phones, making, cancelling, and rescheduling appointments, working as a liaison between insurance companies, imaging centers, and laboratories, ordering medical supplies and keeping track of inventory, updating patient charts, completing medical paperwork, keeping track of billing and bookkeeping, and more.
 This aspect of the job alone can help guarantee a boredom-free work environment with plenty of tasks to stay on top of.

-Life as a medical assistant can be mighty fulfilling for the right person with plenty of opportunity to learn and grow in the healthcare field.
-Want to see how much medical assistants are making and where they’re employed near you?
-Check it out here!
 If you’re thinking this field may be right for you, reach out to us at 1-800-275-4410 for more details or enroll online today.